keptn/lifecycle-toolkit/docs/docs/getting-started/metrics.md

 ## Configure Keptn for your metrics

-Now you must tell Keptn about the external observability platform you are using as a data source
+Now you must tell Keptn about the metrics you are using.j You do this by defining:
-(in this case, the Prometheus server you installed and exposed above) and the specific metrics query you want to pull.
-You do this by defining

 - A
   [KeptnMetricsProvider](../reference/crd-reference/metricsprovider.md)
-  resource for each data provider
+  resource to define the external observability platform you are using as a data source.
+  For this exercise, this is the Prometheus server you installed and exposed above.
 - A
   [KeptnMetric](../reference/crd-reference/metric.md)
-  resource for each metric you want to monitor
+  resource to define each metric query you want to pull.

 The steps are: